borglefink/countsource/README.md

 The optional parameters is for analysis/debug, showing which directories or files are included or excluded.
 If both *inc* and *excl* is given, they cancel each other out.

-use *countsource --?* to show usage.
+Use *countsource --?* to show usage.

 ## Config file